mmoroney01/fetch-rewards-coding-exercise/README.md

 <br />

-To get a copy, run the following:
+To get a copy of this repository, run the following:
 `git clone https://github.com/mmoroney01/fetch-rewards-coding-exercise.git`

 `cd` into the repository